 Apart from statins, few studies examining a lipid-regulating agent have been reported.
 One of the few classes for which data was available were fibrates, which were shown to have no effect on all-cause dementia,24 inconsistent with our finding of a small increase in all-cause dementia risk in those prescribed a fibrate.
+I’M GOING TO HIT YOU THE NEXT TIME I SEE YOU.
+YOU NEED TO ACTUALLY DISCUSS THINGS!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 To our knowledge, there is no previous study of the effect of preventative treatment with ezetimibe on any dementia outcome, and so I cannot compare our unexpected finding that treatment with the drug associated with an increased risk of the vascular and other dementia outcomes.